 Welfare workers work individually or as part of a team.
 They may work in an office, visit clients in their homes and attend evening community meetings.

 Welfare workers will often work part-time, and may be required to work odd hours, such as evenings, weekends, or sleepovers.
-Earnings are moderate to low, but can be increased depending on the job role, the level of experience, and the level of qualifications.
+Earnings are moderate to low, but can be increased depending on the job role, the level of experience, and the level of study.
 Earning can also be increased through higher rates of pay during evening and weekend work, and overtime hours.

 There is generally a great deal of demand for welfare workers, however the amount of jobs available is largely influenced by available government funding in this area.